dgudim2/obsidian_vault/uni/Java/randomshop/README.md

 ## Hello :)

-Please donwnload from here -> https://github.com/dgudim2/obsidian_vault
+Please download from here -> https://github.com/dgudim2/obsidian_vault

 ## How to download without a bunch of junk